Zagreb

 Where to eat in Zagreb

-Generally the golden rules here again will be that visitors should look out for where locals go, as they tend to know best.
-Specialities of Croatia are mentioned in the relevant section.
-As food in the tourist region differs from the food in inland Croatia, here are some specialities, which recall Austro- Hungarian influences, Cafés.
+Generally the golden rules here again is that visitors should look out for where locals go, as they tend to know best.
+Specialties of Croatia are mentioned in the relevant section.
+As food in the tourist region differs from the food in the inland of Croatia, here are some specialities, which recall Austria-Hungarian influences, Cafés.

 Where to stay in Zagreb